Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.

-• R26 Likely common aneuploidy by genome-wide common aneuploidy testing (send EDTA and lithium heparin samples).
+• R26 Likely common aneuploidy: This is genome-wide common aneuploidy testing (send EDTA and lithium heparin samples).

 • If you suspect a wider chromosomal disorder:

-• R28 Congenital malformation and dysmorphism syndromes (microarray only).
+• R28 Congenital malformation and dysmorphism syndromes – microarray only: This is a genome-wide microarray.

 • If you suspect a likely central cause:

-• R69 – Hypotonic infant with a likely central cause.
-This is a multifaceted test subdivided as follows:
+• R69 Hypotonic infant: For where there’s likely a central cause.
+This is a multifaceted test and is subdivided as follows:

 • If you suspect a broader multi-system condition due to the presence of congenital anomalies and/or dysmorphic features alongside hypotonia:

-• R27 is a large WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.
+• R27 Paediatric disorders: This is a large WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.

 • If a neonate or child with significant hypotonia is acutely unwell, likely to have a monogenic disorder and a molecular diagnosis is likely to impact management:

-• R14 by rapid WGS agnostically across the genome.
+• R14 Acutely unwell children with a likely monogenic disorder: Rapid WGS agnostically across the genome.

 • R14 requests currently require authorisation from clinical genetics.